Poona Community Enhancement & Infrastructure Planning

 2019

-Early in 2019 changes were proposed to the marine park and the Association, whilst encouraging individuals to make submissions expressing their views, the Association took a high level approach in a formal submission, focussed only on the community elements (eg erosion).
+Early in 2019 changes were proposed to the marine park and the Association, whilst encouraging individuals to make submissions expressing their individual views, the Association took a high level approach in a formal submission, focussed only on the community elements (eg erosion).
 The Marine Parks submission can be viewed/downloaded

 With the progression of the boat ramp Feasibility Study, FCRC generally failed to meet stated deadlines as part of its commitment.